pickpj/ev-morse/README.md

     - Also would need to remove the Numlock uinput section (the lines with emit() and while loop), and check if there are no interferences with the keycodes reserved for modifiers keys (29,42,54,56,97,100).
 - Depending on what you are doing, it may help to append an & at the end of the `system()` command. &emsp; [more info](https://stackoverflow.com/questions/6962156/is-there-a-way-to-not-wait-for-a-system-command-to-finish-in-c) However, this may introduce race conditions, with commands competing over the same resources at the same time.
 - More on interactions with [fn key](https://askubuntu.com/questions/270416/how-do-fn-keys-work)
+- If .Xmodmap isn't enough for disabling a key (some keys are still picked up by browsers; eg. F7) [this wiki](https://wiki.archlinux.org/title/Map_scancodes_to_keycodes) covers how to remap it to an unused key, maybe f13-f24.

 # More binding examples
 My audio control setup: